Ambitious Cybercriminals are Going Big with FaaS: Fraud as a Service

 The real danger of FaaS is that by providing organization, consistency, and accessibility to anyone unethical enough to hire them, it creates an infrastructure and culture that allows fraud to grow and become even more profitable.

-The flip side of this is that many FaaS providers are clever and high-tech enough to choose their clients and targets carefully and cover their tracks well.
+Due to their more long-term outlook on fraud as a business, FaaS providers are usually clever and high-tech enough to choose their clients and targets carefully and cover their tracks well.
 In the vast majority of incidents, merchants will never have a good way to find out whether or not a FaaS group was behind any given instance of fraud.

 Because FaaS uses the same methods, tools, and tactics as ordinary fraud—albeit usually in a more efficient and organized manner—there aren’t any special tricks for fighting it.
 What merchants must do in the face of this new threat is use the same best practices for fraud prevention that have always been recommended, supplemented with anti-fraud tools chosen and calibrated to fit their business.